Company to launch fans pending final green light from Ottawa

 Countries are jostling to avoid the nightmarish scenario unfolding in Italy, where doctors are struggling with patients to be saved because there are not enough breathing machines to serve all seriously ill victims out of breath.

-The Toronto-based medical supply company has a letter of intent from Ottawa to purchase machines and says it can dramatically increase production once it receives a critical detail:
+The Toronto-based medical supply company has a letter of intent from the federal government to purchase machinery and says it can dramatically increase production once it receives a critical detail:

 Thornhill Medical says its production plans depend on the answer to this question – for example, what type of manufacturing partner might be needed and how the funding might work.